coconutswallow/Guides/_playersguide/character-creation.md

 | <strong>Starting Equipment</strong> | Your character’s background and initial class determines this.
 Rolling for gold is not allowed.
 Note: A character that starts at level 5 starts with an additional 600 GP. |
 | <strong>Renown</strong> | You can start with a Renown score of 1 and Initiate rank with a group in the setting, starting with an Initiate Renown Perk if it’s a group detailed in <a href="https://docs.google.com/spreadsheets/d/1fBEv1yDNTD-vwUyK6pK_oiXg2K7OiltW35iFCqxyMTY/edit?gid=552371857#gid=552371857">Allowed Content</a> (this can’t be sold or traded).

+### Notes
-**Note:**  There is no limit to the number of characters you wish to create as long as they adhere to the rules above!
+- There is no limit to the number of characters you wish to create as long as they adhere to the rules above!
+- Once you receive your adventure's Google Drive, please save a copy of each of your character's sheet there
+- Each character must have a corresponding entry in your Master Adventurer's Log (MAL).
+See next page for details.